Jumperkables/learningcpp/0001-helloworld/notes.md

 - Can obvs view with anything cos its just C++
 - Only manipulates text, no actual compilation
 - The `.i` stands for intermediate
+- Intermediate files can be very big, like 30,000 lines or so even for simple hello world.
+    * However, the compiler won't need everything
 - What IS resolved:
     * `#include`, `#if`, macros
     * Any code from header files `.h`